• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

-Finally combine the noodles with your cooked meat and heat through while the elbows absorb the gravy.
-And that’s it.
-An easy delicious meal.
+Finally, gently combine the noodles with your cooked meat and heat through while the elbows absorb the gravy.
+Taste and adjust the seasonings with salt and pepper.

 Pro tips and recipe notes